matiasvallejosdev/unity-ar-covid-visualizer/README.md

   </div>

   <p align="center"> <br />
-This repository contains a viewer of the covid 19 data developed in augmented reality using ARFoundation (Arkit - Arcore) in Unity.
-Its objective is the integration of an API to obtain the information and process it to display it in an interactive format. <br /><br />
+This repository contains an interactive viewer of the covid-19 data in Argentina.
+Developed in Unity as an augmented reality experience.
+You can place a map and look according to each state.
+When you approach a state, you will be able to see more details about your current situation. <br /><br />
     <a href="https://youtu.be/Q-14FaPrD-A" target="_blank">View Demo in Youtube</a> <br />
       <p align="center">
       <a href="https://youtu.be/BuaH3zmLtNs" rel="nofollow">